Villa Gardens Health Center

 Villa Gardens Health Center has 340 beds.

-Has Villa Gardens Health Center had any recent deficiencies or citations?
+Has Villa Gardens Health Center had any citations?

-Villa Gardens Health Center has had 10 recently reported deficiencies.
+Villa Gardens Health Center has had 10 reported citations according to records from California Department of Social Services (CDSS).

 Guides for Better Senior Living